bernardofosu/ansible_projects/ansible.md

 wsl_third_instance ansible_host=172.31.34.168 ansible_port=2228 ansible_user=kali
 wsl_fourth_instance ansible_host=172.31.34.168 ansible_port=2225 ansible_user=almalinux
 ```
-This tells Ansible that, wsl_first_instance is located at IP 172.31.34.168, accessible on port 2223, and you should log in using the server2 user.
+- This tells Ansible that, wsl_first_instance is located at IP 172.31.34.168, accessible on port 2223, and you should log in using the server2 user.
-NB: ansible_host, ansible_port, and ansible_user are pre-built variables used by Ansible to define how to connect to remote systems.
+- NB: ansible_host, ansible_port, and ansible_user are pre-built variables used by Ansible to define how to connect to remote systems.
 These variables help Ansible manage remote hosts in your inventory and specify connection details.

 ### Explanation:
-- [wsls]: Group name "wsls" — can group multiple hosts here.
+**[wsls]:** Group name "wsls" — can group multiple hosts here.
-This is a group name in the Ansible inventory.
+- This is a group name in the Ansible inventory.
 Everything listed underneath [wsls] will be part of this group.
 In this case, wsl_first_instance is the host under this group.
-Ansible allows you to group multiple hosts under a label (e.g., [servers], [databases], [webservers], etc.) to run tasks collectively on all members of that group.
+- Ansible allows you to group multiple hosts under a label (e.g., [servers], [databases], [webservers], etc.) to run tasks collectively on all members of that group.

-- wsl_first_instance (Host alias — identifier for this specific host)
+**wsl_first_instance** (Host alias — identifier for this specific host)
-This is a host name or alias for the machine you're managing.
+- This is a host name or alias for the machine you're managing.

-ansible_host=172.31.34.168:
-With the Ansible inventory configuration, you don't need to change the actual machine's name or hostname on each individual system you are managing.
+**ansible_host=172.31.34.168:** With the Ansible inventory configuration, you don't need to change the actual machine's name or hostname on each individual system you are managing.
 Instead, you use an alias or a custom name in the inventory file to represent the machine.
 - This defines the IP address (or DNS name) of the host you want to manage.
-In this case, 172.31.34.168 is the IP address of wsl_first_instance, and Ansible will use this to connect to the machine during task execution.
+- In this case, 172.31.34.168 is the IP address of wsl_first_instance, and Ansible will use this to connect to the machine during task execution.
-This is useful if the hostname (wsl_first_instance) does not match the system’s actual address or if you want to use an IP address explicitly.
+- This is useful if the hostname (wsl_first_instance) does not match the system’s actual address or if you want to use an IP address explicitly.
-ansible_port=2223:

-- This specifies the SSH port that Ansible will use to connect to the host.
+**ansible_port=2223:** This specifies the SSH port that Ansible will use to connect to the host.
 By default, SSH uses port 22, but in this case, you're using port 2223 for SSH.
 If the system you're managing is set up to listen on a different SSH port (in this case, 2223), you specify this so Ansible knows which port to connect to.
-ansible_user=server2:

-- This specifies the SSH user to use when connecting to the host.
+**ansible_user=server2:** This specifies the SSH user to use when connecting to the host.
-In this case, server2 is the username that will be used to SSH into wsl_first_instance.
+- In this case, server2 is the username that will be used to SSH into wsl_first_instance.
-It's important that the user has appropriate privileges and access to perform the necessary tasks on the machine.
+- It's important that the user has appropriate privileges and access to perform the necessary tasks on the machine.
 If you’re using key-based authentication, the server2 user should have the corresponding public key added to their ~/.ssh/authorized_keys.

-## How to set up ansible config file to shortened our playbook command
+## How to set up ansible config file to shortened our Ad-hoc command
 ```bash
 sudo nano ansible.cfg
 ```